Cheddar, Somerset: Transport

 The village is situated on the A371 road which runs from Wincanton, to Weston-super-Mare.
 It is approximately 5 mi from the route of the M5 motorway with around a 10 mi drive to junction 22.

 It was on the Cheddar Valley line, a railway line that was opened in 1869 and closed in 1963.
 It became known as The Strawberry Line because of the large volume of locally-grown strawberries that it carried.
 It ran from Yatton railway station through Cheddar to Wells (Tucker Street) railway station and joined the East Somerset Railway to make a through route via Shepton Mallet (High Street) railway station to Witham.
 Sections of the now-disused railway have been opened as the Strawberry Line Trail, which currently runs from Yatton to Cheddar.
 The Cheddar Valley line survived until the "Beeching Axe".
 Towards the end of its life there were so few passengers that diesel railcars were sometimes used.
 The Cheddar branch closed to passengers on 9 September 1963 and to goods in 1964.
 The line closed in the 1960s, when it became part of the Cheddar Valley Railway Nature Reserve, and part of the National Cycle Network route 26.
 The cycle route also intersects with the West Mendip Way and various other footpaths.

-The principle bus route is hourly service 126 between Weston-super-Mare and Wells operated by First West of England.
-Other bus routes include the service 668 from Shipham to Street which runs every couple of hours operated by Libra Travel, as well as the college bus service 66 which runs from Axbridge to the Bridgwater Campus of Bridgwater and Taunton College in the mornings and evenings of college term times and is operated by Bakers Dolphin.
+The principal bus route is the hourly service 126 between Weston-super-Mare and Wells operated by First West of England.
+Other bus routes include the service 668 from Shipham to Street which runs every couple of hours operated by Libra Travel, as well as the college bus service 66 which runs from Axbridge to the Bridgwater Campus of Bridgwater and Taunton College in the mornings and evenings of college term times, and is operated by Bakers Dolphin.